thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Pre-Security.md

 - ✅ Windows Fundamentals 2
 - ✅ Windows Fundamentals 3

-## Conceitos Aprendidos
+## Learned Concepts

-- Fundamentos de redes e protocolos
+- Network and protocol fundamentals
-- Arquitetura OSI e encapsulamento de dados
+- OSI architecture and data encapsulation
-- Funcionamento da web (DNS, HTTP, websites)
+- How the web works (DNS, HTTP, websites)
-- Comandos e estrutura do Linux
+- Linux commands and structure
-- Fundamentos do Windows e segurança
+- Windows fundamentals and security

-## Próximos Passos
+## Next Steps

-Após completar este path, iniciei o **Cyber Security 101** e **Penetration Tester** para aprofundar conhecimentos em segurança ofensiva.
+After completing this path, I started **Cyber Security 101** and **Penetration Tester** to deepen knowledge in offensive security.